 III EXISTING CONDITIONS

-The site has three buildings along the frontage with Anderson Street and the rear part of the site was previously used for metal recycling (scrap yard).
+The site has three buildings along the frontage with Anderson Street (two on the applicant’s property and one on abutting land) and the rear part of the site was previously used for metal recycling (scrap yard).
 There are two existing curb cuts, both of which accommodate two way vehicle movements.
 The northernmost curb cut is angled to Anderson Street to facilitate large truck movements, and the site layout remains as it has been for many years.

-Of the existing buildings, one is owned y the Muslim Community Center; the surrounding land and other two (tenanted) buildings are owned by the applicant who manages the entire site.
+Of the existing buildings, one is owned by the Muslim Community Center; the surrounding land and other two (tenanted) buildings are owned by the applicant who manages the entire site.
 They generally operate as follows (information from the applicant):

 Tandem Coffee (manufacturing and retail tenant) is open from early morning to mid-afternoon.
 Their customers use the smaller two-way drive shared with the community center or walk in via a segregated path direct from Anderson Street.